-In December of that year the Melcroft Coal Company placed at the disposal of the Catholic people, a long tarpaper covered structure formerly used as an office building.
-This was the first church of St. Raymond's Parish.
-The building was first used as a church on Christmas of that year, when three Masses were celebrated.
+In December of that year, the Melcroft Coal Company placed at the disposal of the Catholic people, a long tarpaper-covered structure formerly used as an office building.
+This was the first church of St. Raymond’s Parish.
+The building was first used as a church on Christmas of that year when three Masses were celebrated.
 The First Communion Class occurred on the second Sunday of May in 1921 when 12 children received the Eucharist.

 Recognizing that the people needed a church of their own, the Melcroft Coal Company donated land, and construction of a prefabricated building was started in the fall of 1923.
-The new church was dedicated, November 19, 1923.
+The new church was dedicated, on November 19, 1923.